danielbodnar/awesome-stars/README.md

 ## networking

+- [pocoproject/poco](https://github.com/pocoproject/poco) - The POCO C++ Libraries are powerful cross-platform C++ libraries for building network- and internet-based applications that run on desktop, server, mobile, IoT, and embedded systems.
 - [loopholelabs/frpc-go](https://github.com/loopholelabs/frpc-go) - fRPC-go is a lightweight, fast, and secure RPC framework implemented for Go that uses Frisbee under the hood
 - [carvel-dev/kwt](https://github.com/carvel-dev/kwt) - Kubernetes Workstation Tools CLI
 - [kprotty/zap](https://github.com/kprotty/zap) - An asynchronous runtime with a focus on performance and resource efficiency.